Last updated: 051111

 All Right & Alright

-The expression "all right" is formally written as two words; "alright" is still often regarded as an illiteracy, despite the expression having become a single word in spoken language.
+The expression "all right" is formally written as two words; the compound "alright" is still often regarded as an illiteracy, despite the expression having obviously become a single word in spoken language.

 Anyway